Indianapolis 500 GP

 Indianapolis 500 History & Highlihts

-The Indianapolis 500 has one of the oldest and most storied histories of any automobile race in the world.
+The Indianapolis 500 has one of the oldest and most packed histories of any automobile race in the world.
 The complex for the oval was built in 1909 to host a bunch of small events.

 At the time, it was a gravel-and-tar track.
 The first long-distance race in 1909 was 100 laps and was won by Bob Burman in a Buick.
 After the early events drew thousands of spectators, owner Carl G. Fisher spent hundreds of thousands of dollars to repave the track with 3.2 million bricks.